Do you feel like it takes forever to write a great blog post?

-Now that your blog post and headline is finished, take a break if you need to, otherwise set your timer for another 15 minutes.
+Now that your blog post and headline are finished, take a break if you need to otherwise set your timer for another 15 minutes.

 – Check your post for flow and content.
 Read through your post at least twice and correct or rephrase anything that doesn’t sound right.
 Remember your post should sound like you’re writing directly to your reader, not like an editorial for a magazine, so talk to the individual, not the general public.

 – Correct all spelling errors that you see.

 – Grab a Quick Photo.
 Photos add an element of interest so use them if you can.
 I sometimes create my own photos which takes me only a minute or two but I also like freedigitalphotos.net.
 Photos are free as long as you add attribution to the photo just like I’ve done in this post.

 Not counting the 30 minutes to collect blogging ideas and taking a few breaks, you can have a quality blog written and posted in about an hour and a half.

 It may take you a little longer in the beginning to write great blog posts faster but as you develop your schedule and timing you’ll definitely improve.